Trace anomaly as signature of conformality in neutron stars

 The most interesting is the behavior of $v_s^2$ around $1\lesssim \eta\lesssim 2$.
 This density region corresponds to the energy scale of the transitional change from non-relativistic to relativistic degrees of freedom.
 There, $v_s^2$ develops a peak whose height can become larger than the conformal value.

 The dashed and the dash-dotted lines in Fig.~\ref{fig:parametrized} show $v_{s,\text{deriv}}^2$ and $v_{s,\text{non-deriv}}^2$, respectively.
-Because $\nta$ is a monotonic function, $v_{s,\text{non-deriv}}^2$ smoothly increases with increasing $\eta$.
-It is thus $v_{s,\text{deriv}}^2$ that exhibits the peak structure.
+Because $\nta$ of Eq.(\ref{eq:parametrized}) is a monotonic function, $v_{s,\text{non-deriv}}^2$ smoothly increases with increasing $\eta$.
+Thus, $v_{s,\text{deriv}}^2$ exhibits the peak structure.
 From this decomposition we clearly recognize that the peak in $v_s^2$ is not caused by the violation of the conformal bound, but it is a signature of the steep approach to the conformal limit!

 We stress that this is quite different from high-$T$ QCD where the normalized trace anomaly itself has a peak around $\Tc$, which causes a \emph{minimum} in the sound velocity.
 Along the $T$ axis conformality is restored only at temperatures \emph{far above} $\Tc$.
 One might have an impression that conformality in QCD should be associated with the weak coupling, but it is not necessarily the case.
 What we find from Fig.~\ref{fig:NS} is that conformality quantified by $\nta$ is quickly restored around $1\lesssim \eta\lesssim 2$ and the peak in $v_s^2$ should be interpreted as a signature of conformality.
 The peak position may well be identified as the point of the slope change as observed in Ref.~\cite{Annala:2019puf}.
 Around this peak $\alpha_s$ is not yet small and the state of matter for $\eta\gtrsim 2$ should be regarded as ``strongly-coupled conformal matter''.
-As a matter of fact, conformal field theories are not necessarily perturbative; a well-known example of strongly-coupled conformal matter is easily found in the context of the AdS/CFT correspondence in which the 't~Hooft coupling is infinitely large.

-We note that it is a quite generic feature that $v_s^2\to 1/3$ occurs at lower density than $\nta\to 0$.
+We note that $v_s^2\to 1/3$ generally occurs at lower density than $\nta\to 0$.
 We can illustrate this in a simple model with the vector interaction between the currents whose energy density is given by

 where $m_N=\Nc \LambdaQCD$ is the baryon mass, and $C$ and $\Lambda$ are the typical interaction strength and the scale of the system, respectively.
 This can be thought of as the generalization of the mean-field quantum hadrodynamics~\cite{Serot:1997xg}.
 Note that $\mu_{\text{B}} = m_N + 2(C/\Lambda^2)\nB$, and $P = (C / \Lambda^2) \nB^2$.
 This means that $\tae = m_N \nB - 2(C/\Lambda^2) \nB^2$ and $v_s^2 = 2(C/\Lambda^2)\nB / [m_N + 2(C/\Lambda^2)\nB]$.
 The conformal point $\nta\to 0$ is reached when $\nB \sim N_c \LambdaQCD^3/(2C)$.
 The condition of $v_s^2\to 1/3$ is reached earlier at $\nB \sim N_c \LambdaQCD^3 / (4C)$.
 So in this model the density at which $v_s^2$ surpasses the conformal limit is always lower than that for the trace anomaly. \paragraph*{Strongly-coupled conformal matter:}